kragen/dernocua/text/microlisp.md

 which at least compresses the six conses above down to 7 words instead of 12.
-For functions of fixed arity the N-ary operators are, strictly speaking, unnecessary, and you could imagine representing that S-expression with the following whitespace-separated tokens:
+For functions of fixed arity the N-ary operators are, strictly speaking, unnecessary — forward Polish notation is sufficient, so you could imagine representing that
+S-expression with the following whitespace-separated tokens:

     define( freq-update vec n ){